 if bb-apt? then bb-apt-install somepackage fi

-is installed.
+REPOSITORY is installed.
 Usage:REPO='http://example.com/repo/ubuntu/' if bb-apt-repo? $REPO then cp /etc/apt/sources.list /etc/apt/sources.list.backup echo "deb $REPO precise main" >> /etc/apt/sources.list echo "deb-src $REPO precise main" >> /etc/apt/sources.list fi

-is installed.BB_APT_UPDATED
+PACKAGE is installed.BB_APT_UPDATED to true.

-So the second call of this function does nothing.Installs PACKAGE
+So the second call of this function does nothing.Installs PACKAGE if it is not already installed.
+It uses

-for checking PACKAGE
+bb-apt-package? for checking PACKAGE

 installation status, and bb-apt-update